What are regenerative medicine and regenerative injections?

-With prolotherapy, platelet rich plasma and prolozone injections we are focused on stimulating the body’s inflammatory response.
-When the tissues in our body are injured they become inflamed.
+Using prolotherapy, platelet rich plasma, and prolozone injections, we focus on stimulating the body’s inflammatory response.
+When the tissues in our body are injured, they become inflamed.
 We experience the inflammation as pain, heat, redness, swelling or loss of function.
-This is caused by the rush of extra-celluar fluids to the area.
+This is caused by the rush of extra-cellular fluids to the area.
 These fluids are protein-rich and carry all of the necessary components for the body to fight infection and repair damage.

 Some structures of the body receive less blood flow than others (ligaments, tendons and cartilage are all examples).
-When these types tissues are damaged healing can be excruciatingly slow or never fully complete.
-If this continues long enough a patient may begin to experience chronic pain.
-Regenerative injections seek to address this underlying cause of chronic pain by bio-hacking the body’s inflammatory response and directing it where there is existing damage or weakness.
+When these types of tissues are damaged, healing can be excruciatingly slow or never fully complete.
+If this continues long enough, a patient may begin to experience chronic pain.
+Regenerative injections seek to address the underlying cause of chronic pain by bio-hacking the body’s inflammatory response and directing it where there is existing damage or weakness.

 Prolotherapy uses dextrose, a naturally occurring form of the blood sugar glucose, to encourage this targeted inflammatory response.
 The injection solution also contains anesthetic to help with any discomfort during treatment.
 Patients typically report some level of post-treatment soreness after the anesthetic wears off.

 Platelet rich plasma (PRP) uses the platelets spun from the patient’s own blood instead of dextrose as the inflammatory agent.
-The concentrated blood platelets found in this preparation is far above baseline and acts as not only an inflammatory agent (like dextrose) but also a source of additional nutrients for the fibroblasts to use as healing building blocks.
+The concentrated blood platelets found in this preparation are far above baseline and act as not only an inflammatory agent (like dextrose) but also a source of additional nutrients for fibroblasts to use as healing building blocks.
 This solution also contains anesthetic to assist with any discomfort.